vlrprbttst/valeriopierbattista.com-2017/_src/blog/_posts/2015-12-31-understanding-git-and-github.md

+---
+post-description: Understanding what Git and Github are is one important step in the life of a developer.
+Let's start open sourcing!
+post-image: github.jpg
+---

 <img src="/images/blog/github.jpg" class="cover">

 Understanding what Git and Github are is one important step in the life of a developer.
 I used to keep my projects and files on my computer hard drive and **I had no way